qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 :guilabel:`Service Capabilities`.
 This will appear in the GetCapabilities response of the WMS, WFS or WCS.
-If you don't check |checkbox| :guilabel:`Service capabilities`,
-|qg| Server will use the information given in the :file:`wms_metadata.xml` file
-located in the :file:`cgi-bin` folder.
+If you don't check |checkbox| :guilabel:`Service capabilities`, QGIS Server will use the information given in the :file:`wms_metadata.xml` file located in the :file:`cgi-bin` folder.

 .. warning::

- If you're using the |qg| project with styling based on SVG files using relative paths then you should know that the server considers the path relative to its `qgis_mapserv.fcgi` file (not to the `qgs` file).
+ If you're using the QGIS project with styling based on SVG files using relative paths then you should know that the server considers the path relative to its `qgis_mapserv.fcgi` file (not to the `qgs` file).
  So, if you deploy a project on the server and the SVG files are not placed